dasarpai/old.dasarpai.github.io/_dsblog/2023-08-17-How-to-do-Litrature-Review.md

 - When writing MS Dissertation, it runs around 17000 words (approx 70 double-spaced pages).
 - PhD research thesis should be around 70,000 words (280 double-spaced pages),
 - DBA research thesis around 40000 words (approx 160 double-spaced pages).
+- For MS research citations should be around 40.
+Therefore select around 60 papers.
+- For Ph.D. / DBA citations should be around 80.
+Therefore select around 100 papers.

 All these numbers of pages are without appendices and references.